zdarovka/tul-szz-it-nv/24_programovatelne_zakaznicke_obvody/24_programovatelne_zakaznicke_obvody.md

 ### CPLD

-- složitostí mezi PLD a FPGA
+- Jeho složitost je zhruba mezi PLD a FPGA
 - obsahují centrální propojovací matici
+- The main distinction between FPGA and CPLD device architectures is that FPGAs are internally based on look-up tables (LUTs) while CPLDs form the logic functions with sea-of-gates (for example, sum of products).

 ![CPLD](24_cpld.png)